 Episerver 7/7.5 CMS

-This topic describes the integration between Episerver Find and Episerver 7/7.5 CMS.
-The Episerver CMS integration consists of a number of components that make it convenient to use the Find .NET client API with Episerver CMS.
+This topic describes the integration between Episerver Search & Navigation (formerly Episerver Find) and Episerver 7/7.5 CMS.
+The Episerver CMS integration consists of a number of components that make it convenient to use the Search & Navigation .NET client API with Episerver CMS.

 The integration components are:

 - IndexingModule.
 Hooks up events to handle indexing content (IContent objects).

 - Conventions applied to the SearchClient.Instance object exclude some properties of the IContent object and other EPiServer classes.
 The conventions also include additional fields.
 This is handled by the IndexingModule at startup using the CmsClientConventions class.

 - The ContentIndexer class which handles the indexing, re-indexing and removing content from the index.
 You can customize content to be indexed by modifying its conventions.

 - A scheduled job, Episerver Find CMS Indexing, handles the re-indexing of all content.

 - The GetContentResult extension method.
 Call to execute search requests and get actual IContent objects back.